-Each year, FLAG brings more than 500 students from over 51 countries into the U.S. on FLAG programs to study in high schools and universities and live with host families.
+Each year, FLAG brings more than 500 students from over 51 countries into the U.S. on FLAG programs to study in high schools & universities and live with host families.
 Choosing to become a host parent means you are willing to accept an international exchange student into your home and provide a loving, nurturing family environment.

 By hosting an exchange student, you will open yourself and your loved ones to a new world of culture and unforgettable experiences!

-Over 60% of the time, FLAG students have later come back to visit their host families or host families have visited their students’ home countries.
+Over 60% of the time, FLAG students have come back later to visit their host families or host families have visited their students’ home countries.